Dr. Aimee PaikAdvisor

 For this style, you cut all of your hair as long as two or three fingers are wide.
 This gives you enough length to style your hair a little bit, but not so much that you can use it to disguise your hair loss.
 It’s a great style to ‘connect’ sections of hair that have become separated by gaps.

 If your hair loss is quite advanced or you’ve just decided to embrace your baldness, go for the shave.
 It can be liberating!

 Get yourself a sturdy straight razor and plenty of razor blades.
 Stubble becomes visible quickly, so you’ll end up shaving every third day or so.

 Remember to invest in sunblock or a hat for sunny days.
 Sunburn on your head is no joke!

 If you’re serious about saving your hair in a cost-effective way, this is a path you’ll want to consider.

-These treatments are clinically proven to work, but as with all medicines, they come with some side effects that you should discuss with a doctor.
+These treatments are evidence-based to work, but as with all medicines, they come with some side effects that you should discuss with a doctor.
 It's important to be 100% informed and comfortable with any medications you decide to take.